Web3-Builders-Alliance/CosmWatch-CosmWasm-Q1-2023/Capstone/letter_of_intent.md

 ## **W3BA Graduate Hiring Contract and UI**

 Hiring freelancers online using centralized web2 technology is currently limited, expensive, and risky.
-To combat those issues, I am going to use a soulbound token (SBT) contract and extend an existing DApp built by Eliseo (capstone Q4 2022), where anyone can go browse W3BA graduates and their SBT's metadata in a pretty UI.
+To combat those issues, I am going to use a soulbound token (SBT) contract and DApp built by Eliseo (capstone Q4 2022) and take it a step further, enabling anyone who visits the DApp to view graduate details and faciliate the hiring process using a new, escrow-like smart contract.

 ---